mathjax/MathJax-docs/options/input/mathml.rst

       Currently only names are checked, not values.
 Value verification may be added in a future release.

+   .. _mathml-verify-checkMathvariant:
+   .. describe:: checkMathvariant: true

+      This specifies whether the values for the :attr:`mathvariant` attributes are checked for validity.
+If an invalid variant is used, MathJax can crash, so correct variants are important.

    .. _mathml-verify-fullErrors:
    .. describe:: fullErrors: false